 The act of breaking the broodiness out of a hen is not inhumane, and in truth you are doing her a service by breaking her.
 As for chicken keepers, it is as important to be as persistent as the broody hen.
 Once the decision has been made to break a hen, follow through with it.
 In the long run, it is much better for the hen.

-A true broody has telltale signs indicating that she is determined to hatch eggs.
+There are telltale signs of a determined broody hen wanting to hatch eggs.
 The first indication that a hen is broody?
 She will remain in the same, or any, nesting box for a 24 hour period.
-Other signs to watch out for are:
+Other signs of a broody hen to watch for:

 - How she positions herself in a nesting box.
 Broody hens will often lay flat in a nesting box, almost as if she is hiding from you.